practicaltech/TechFest/2021/gathering_6/README(in progress).md

 ### 2. Bluetooth

-Is a standardized communication protocol for electronic systems ([Spark Fun](https://learn.sparkfun.com/tutorials/bluetooth-basics/all)).
+a standardized communication protocol for electronic systems ([Spark Fun](https://learn.sparkfun.com/tutorials/bluetooth-basics/all)).
 In other words, it's a way in which electrical systems can speak to eachother wirelessly.
 It operates at the same band as Wifi (2.4GHz).

 | Pros    | Cons |
 | ----------- | ----------- |